darklang/docs/docs/getting-started-tutorial.md

 **Concepts:** Structural elements, blanks, implicit returns, traces.

-1. Create a new HTTP endpoint from the omnibox or side bar.
+1. Create a new HTTP endpoint from the omnibox or sidebar.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.10.26_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.10.26_AM.png)